Cohabitation and Alimony in California

 - Family Code 4323

-What is California law really telling us about cohabitation's affect on alimony?
+What is California law really telling us about cohabitation's effect on alimony?

 - The parties can agree to something different from what California Family Code 4323 states about the cohabitation's effect on alimony.